nushackers/nushackers-site/_posts/2012-03-13-do-we-need-a-new-richard-stallman.md

 ---
 layout: post

-title: Do We Need A New Richard Stallman?
+title: "Do We Need A New Richard Stallman?"
 date: 2012-03-13 02:51
 author: ejames
 comments: true